 Bears in Hollywood: What films and TV shows should be in a Bear’s media library?

-That got me to thinking: What other films or TV shows should be in a Baylor grad’s media library, based on the Bears who played important roles in front of (or behind) the camera?
-Here’s a quick list of prominent examples.
+A conversation with friends on the subject got me to thinking: What films or TV shows should be in a Baylor grad’s media library, based on the Bears who played important roles in front of (or behind) the camera?
+Here’s a quick list of prominent examples:

 - 2 Fast, 2 Furious (written by Brandt/Haas)

 - The Alamo (written and directed by Hancock)

 - Believe Me (written and directed by Will Bakke, BA ’10)

 - The Blind Side (written/directed by Hancock)

 - The Count of Monte Cristo (directed by Reynolds)

 - The Double (written by Brandt/Haas, directed by Brandt)

 - Fandango (directed by Reynolds)